bruce/puppet-vcsrepo/README.markdown

 **Parameters**: `basic_auth_password`, `basic_auth_username`, `configuration`, `ensure`, `excludes`, `force`, `fstype`, `group`, `owner`, `path`, `provider`, `revision`, `source`, `user`

 ##Limitations

+Git is the only VCS provider officially [supported](https://forge.puppetlabs.com/supported) by Puppet Labs.

 This module has been built on and tested against Puppet 2.7 and higher.